-- Smash to Black: The third episode in a row to use this instead of an Iris Out.
+- Smash to Black: The third episode in a row to cut straight to credits with an Iris Out.

 - Squee!: The normally unemotive Garnet was very excited to see Stevonnie.

 - Talking to Themself: Stevonnie sometimes talks like Steven and Connie are conversing to each other.

 - This Is Wrong on So Many Levels: Pearl was as unenthusiastic about Steven and Connie fusing as Garnet was absolutely excited.